 Bobby Seale (October 22, 1936)

 In the early years of the Black Panther Party, Seale was repeatedly arrested and tried on multiple charges.
-He was a defendant in the Chicago Eight and the New Haven Black Panther trials.
+He was a defendant and part of the Chicago Eight and the New Haven Black Panther trials.
 He was also suspected of murdering a fellow Panther who allegedly impregnated his wife while Seale was in jail, but no charges were brought.
-After his final release, the BPP wanted to clean up their image and announced the implementation of a breakfast program which served many cities.
+After his final release, the BPP expanded their focus and announced the implementation of a breakfast program which served many cities.
 Seale ran for mayor of Oakland in 1973 and, even though he lost, he received the second most votes out of nine candidates.

 Bobby Seale at John Sinclair Freedom Rally, 1971